TomaszBielicki/portfolio/README.md

 ###

 <p align="left">Portfolio is a personal website that showcases the work and skills as a Frontend Developer.
-The website is built with modern web technologies like React and Material UI to present various projects and contact information in a clean, easy-to-navigate layout.<br><br>Project is hosted on firebase.
+The website is built with modern web technologies like React and Material UI to present various projects and contact information in a clean, easy-to-navigate layout.<br><br>Project is hosted on Firebase Hosting API.
 You can visit it live by : https://tb-portfolio-448710.web.app/</p>

 ###